heremaps/here-data-sdk-typescript/docs/read-from-index-layer.md

 ## Get data from an index layer

 An [index layer](https://developer.here.com/documentation/data-user-guide/portal/layers/layers.html#index-layers) is an index of the catalog data by attributes.
-You can query the index layer to get the data handles of data that meets your query criteria, and you can then use those data handles to retrieve the corresponding data.
+You can query the index layer to get the data handles of data that meets your query criteria, and you can then use these data handles to get the corresponding data.

 **To get data from the index layer:**